marcone84/academic-kickstart/content/home/posts.md

 weight = 60  # Order that this section will appear.

 title = "Current Work"
-subtitle = "Notes, Data Viz, and other Miscellany"
+subtitle = "Notes, data viz, and other miscellany"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.